Wine-tasting just became a full-fledged weekend activity.

 Think pre-gaming: Sky Island Diner offers — apropos of their name — diner food during breakfast and lunch hours.

-They intend to have a brewpub by Thanksgiving and will serve wood-fired pizzas.
-Until then, get the pancakes.
+One of the more popular items to order are the pancakes.
 They’re said to pair nicely with a Callaghan Mourvedre.
 Or at least, they prep the stomach for the tastings to come.

 Sky Island Diner also offers an excellent salsa bar to pair with their extensive Mexican selections.
 The burritos, in particular, are memorable and big enough to share prior to hopping on the tasting trail.